Happy Groundhog’s Day

 My kids really like the book Grumpy Groundhog, so we read that every year, in fact it is a book that sits out all year and while not a timeless piece of literature, it is quite cute.
 Below is a video of me

 After that we discover a little about groundhogs and with each passing year, children will learn a little more or be interested in a different aspect of an animal.
-One year they might be really into what a groundhog eats, while another year it might be about where the animal sleeps and so on, a good place for your own reference is just popping on Wikipedia.
-Also, here is a list of a few fact about groundhogs and the day.
+One year they might be really into what a groundhog eats, while another year it might be about where the animal sleeps and so on.
+For a list of 9 Groundhog Day facts, click here.

 In the day of the internet, my kids want to see videos of whatever subject we are discussing, so I usually turn to YouTube to find something.
 This video here is a quick little intro to groundhogs, at only a couple minutes, and it has a bit about the holiday too.
 Here is a link to other popular groundhog videos on YouTube, I have not seen them all, so preview before the kids watch.

 With Pinterest, which I love, one could go crazy with any idea but I personally don’t go nuts over crafts for Groundhog Day.
 I usually print off a color page for the kids to color and then I have them write a story or poem about groundhogs or have them predict the weather.
 Here are the 2 color pages I use, I let the kids choose which they would rather and they both cover a wide range of artists.
 You should be able to click on them and just print them for your own use.

 After we have colored our groundhogs and made our predictions, we head over to Groundhog.org to view the video of Phil and his weather predictions.
 While there you might notice they have a few printable pages and recipes too, so browsing might be worth it.

 After we have had our fun discovering and watching videos, reading and coloring, the kids have some Groundhog Grub.